 Media Buying 101: Everything You Need to Know

 You don’t need to have a degree in marketing to have heard the term “media buying” being bandied around these days.
 The term describes one of the most common and fastest growing forms of marketing and advertising in the world right now, one that is intricately linked to the digital world and the social media ecosystem in particular.
+With social media being one of the biggest ways to have your brand reach possible customers, automation is becoming a popular ways of audience engagement with many brands using something similar to this instagram like bot by Kenji in order to interact with their followers.

 It’s a multi-billion dollar industry involving various different sectors, employees and companies, and chances are the place you work is involved in media buying in some shape or form.
 Here’s everything you need to know about what media buying is, and how it works.